CCDirectLink/CLS/proposals/1/standardized-mod-format.md

 ### Patch Files

 Patch files are JSON files with the `.json.patch` extension.
 They contain instructions to patch the relevant `.json` asset (the path of which is gained by removing the `.patch` suffix).

+Patch files must still be applied on assets that have been overridden, and thus also on assets that have been created by mods.

 The format of a patch file is a tree of Objects.